KxSystems/docs/docs/ml/toolkit/clustering/score.md

 -0.4862092 -0.6652588 0.8131323 0.595948 -0.2540023 0.5901292 -0.2027718 0.61..
 ```

 ## Supervised Learning

-The following metrics are provided in the case that the true and predicted labels of the clusters are known
+The following metric is provided in the case that the true and predicted labels of the clusters are known

-1. **Homogeneity Score**:

-	This metric works on the basis that a cluster should contain only samples belonging to a single class.
-The metric is bounded between 0 and 1 with high value indicating more homogenous (more accurate) labeling of clusters

 ### `.ml.clust.homogeneity`

-_Homogeneity score between predicted and true labels_
+Homogeneity score works on the basis that a cluster should contain only samples belonging to a single class.

 Syntax: `.ml.clust.homogeneity[pred;true]`